 10 Powerful Quotes by Albus Dumbledore

-When readers picture Albus Dumbledore, they might imagine a man with bright blue eyes; half-moon glasses perched on a long crooked nose; a tall, thin build; flowing robes; a long silver beard tucked neatly into his belt; and a face lined with age and wisdom.
+When readers picture Albus Dumbledore, they might imagine a man with bright blue eyes, half-moon glasses perched on a long crooked nose, a tall and thin build, flowing robes, a long silver beard tucked neatly into his belt, and a face lined with age and wisdom.
 Within the magical world of Harry Potter, Albus Percival Wulfric Brian Dumbledore is known for the greatness of his power and the depth of his wisdom.
 Throughout J.K.
 Rowling’s seven novels, Dumbledore guides Harry, thwarts evil, and is a hero to many.

 After revelations about Dumbledore’s past that emerged in The Deathly Hallows, debates continue to rage over Dumbledore’s motivations, but this is a discussion for another article.
 Dumbledore polarizes fans, yet no matter one’s personal feelings about this character, it is impossible not to admire the wisdom, wittiness, and insight that flow from his mouth.
 Through my multiple readings of Rowling’s novels, I have discovered ten quotes that have encouraged me in tough times, changed my outlook on life, and nourished my soul.